 TEMPERING THE PUMP.
 You want the pump to be manageable.
 At no point should you be about to pop off the wall.
 If you find yourself getting too pumped, rest a bit and scale back the difficulty until the pump feels manageable again.
 It takes a bit to figure out, but after a few sessions, you will have a feel for it.
 If you find that it has been 10 minutes and you are not yet sweating or feeling pumped, you can use smaller holds, try to move faster, or get on a harder route.

-Feel free to shoot me an email if you have any questions!
-I am more than stoked to talk to you.
+Feel free to shoot me an email if you have any questions at email@example.com.